Research Briefing 02

 76%

-Learning in uniform, undifferentiated environments provides fewer retrieval cues.
+Uniform, undifferentiated environments give fewer retrieval cues.
 Memories compete and interfere with each other, reducing recall accuracy.

-The "Presence" Factor: VR research (npj Science of Learning) confirmed that the subjective experience of a context feeling "real" mediates the memory benefit. fMRI studies show reinstatement of encoding context during retrieval directly correlates with improved recall.
-This is why learning Spanish from Mateo in a Mexico City café creates stronger memories than flashcards in a generic app.
+The "presence" factor: VR research (npj Science of Learning) found that the subjective sense of a context feeling "real" mediates the memory benefit. fMRI studies show that reinstating the encoding context during retrieval directly correlates with better recall.
+It's why learning Spanish from Mateo in a Mexico City café builds stronger memories than flashcards in a generic app.

 Meta-analysis of 29 studies on retention